Skip to main content

 Every year, we conduct training on unconscious bias as part of the rank-specific training programs for newly appointed managers of the Nomura Real Estate Group.

 Our Group defines inclusive design as “a method of creating value as never seen before by gaining new realizations through the participation of people with diverse backgrounds and values in the process of creating products and services.”
-As part of our efforts to promote inclusive design throughout the company, we hold events, such as inclusive design study sessions and inclusive design hands-on workshops, with the support of external companies.
+Furthermore, in order to promote inclusive design and create new value, we hold "Inclusive Design Workshops" and other events with the support of external companies.